rayuhnd/guitar-tuner/README.md

 # Putting everything together
 <img src="https://github.com/rayuhnd/temp-alarm/blob/main/wokwi.jpg?raw=true" alt="wiring_diagram" style="width:50%;"/>

 This wiring diagram shows how to connect all components to the Raspberry Pi Pico WH.
-Note that the MCP9700 connects to an analog input pin, while the OLED uses I2C communication.
+Note that the MCP9700 connects to an analog input pin (3V3(OUT)), while the OLED uses I2C communication.

 ### The Code
 The system uses a simple state machine to manage temperature reading, display updates, and alarm checking.
 Here are the key components: